Trent and Mersey Canal: History

 The Trent and Mersey Canal (T&M) was built to link the River Trent at Derwent Mouth in Derbyshire to the River Mersey, and thereby provide an inland route between the major ports of Hull and Liverpool.
 The Mersey connection is made via the Bridgewater Canal, which it joins at Preston Brook in Cheshire.
 Although mileposts measure the distance to Preston Brook and Shardlow, Derwent Mouth is about 1 mi beyond Shardlow.

 The plan of a canal connection from the Mersey to the Trent ("The Grand Trunk") came from canal engineer James Brindley.
 It was authorised by an act of Parliament, the Trent and Mersey Canal Act 1766 (6 Geo.
 3. c.
 96) and the first sod was cut by Josiah Wedgwood in July that year at Brownhills, Burslem.
 In 1777, the canal was completed, including more than 70 locks and five tunnels, with the company headquarters in Stone.

 The first known idea to build a canal between the River Mersey and the River Trent was put forward in 1755, though no action was taken at that time.
 In 1760, Lord Gower, a local businessman and brother-in-law of the Duke of Bridgewater, drew up a plan for the Trent and Mersey Canal.
-If his plan had gone ahead, this would have been the first modern canal constructed in England.
+If his plan had gone ahead, this would have been the second modern canal constructed in England, after the Sankey Canal (1757).
 James Brindley, the engineer behind many of the canals in England, did his first canal work on the Trent and Mersey, though his first job in charge of construction was on the Bridgewater Canal.

 In 1761, Josiah Wedgwood showed an interest in the construction of a canal through Stoke-on-Trent, the location of his Wedgwood pottery, as his business depended on the safe and smooth transport of his pots.
 Pots transported by road were liable to be damaged and broken, and a canal near to his factory would provide fast and safe transport for his wares.
 Wedgwood's plan was not to connect the two rivers by canal, but to connect the potteries to the River Mersey.

 There was much debate about possible routes that a canal could take.
 Coal merchants in Liverpool felt threatened about a canal that could bring coal in from Cheshire.
 The owners of the River Weaver Navigation were also not happy about the proposals, because the route would almost parallel that of the river.
 Yet another route was published which, much to the shock of Wedgwood, did not at all include the potteries.